catalyst-cloud/catalystcloud-docs/source/getting-started/access.rst

 Some of the dashboard functionality beyond these services are in the buttons along the top bar.

-The lefthand button lets you:
+The left-hand button lets you:

 * Let you select which project you are working on

-The righthand button lets you:
+The right-hand button lets you:

 * Access our support functions
 * Change accounts or access your account settings.